totalspectrum/spin2cpp/doc/SpinPasmIntegration.md

 got results back from the PASM COG (i.e. the Spin COG waited for the PASM COG to finish) but the blink demo did not (the blinking ran alongside the Spin COG).
 The first case is "synchronous" operation, and the second is "asynchronous".
-You may wonder how fastspin knew to wait in one case and not in the other.
-The answer is simple: if a method returns a value, fastspin adds code to make the Spin bytecode wait for the PASM's result.
+You may wonder how flexspin knew to wait in one case and not in the other.
+The answer is simple: if a method returns a value, flexspin adds code to make the Spin bytecode wait for the PASM's result.
 If the method never returns a value (and never assigns to the `result` variable) then there's no wait, and the Spin bytecode can continue on its way.